-Customer Service Procedures Of all the subsections of the operations plan, customer service policies and procedures is the one most likely to be included in an e-business plan.
+Customer service procedures: Of all the subsections of the operations plan, customer service policies and procedures is the one most likely to be included in an e-business plan.
 Why?
 Not just because every e-business has customers, but also because one of the best ways for an e-business to distinguish itself in the online marketspace is to be passionate about customer service.

-Organization Structure For tax and legal purposes, most countries require an organization to declare a legal form of ownership.
-In the United States, the general choices are sole proprietorship, partnership, and corporation.
+Organization structure: For tax and legal purposes, most countries require an organization to declare a legal form of ownership.
+In the United States the general choices are sole proprietorship, partnership, and corporation.
 Similar options exist in most other countries, with slight variations in meaning and names.
-In the United Kingdom and most Commonwealth countries, for example, a corporation is known as a limited company (here, limited means the owners are only responsible for a certain level of company debt, as in a "limited liability company").
+In the United Kingdom and most Commonwealth countries, for example, a corporation is known as a limited company (here "limited" means the owners are only responsible for a certain level of company debt, as in a "limited liability company").

-If the business is a medium-sized or large company, then a business plan reader will want to know how the business intends to organize itself to achieve the goals set out in the business plan.
+If the business is a medium-sized or large company, then a business plan reader will be interested to know how the business intends to organize itself to achieve the goals set out the business plan.
 This organization design or structure defines the formal lines of authority that exist between managers in order to coordinate the efforts of each department so that the firm operates as a whole.
 The usual way to present this is in an organization chart that shows all major divisions (e.g., marketing and sales, production, customer service, information technology) with reporting relationships.
 Explain the organization chart with comments on management issues such as delegation of authority, managerial hierarchy, and span of control.